|

 these cities or other localities;

-(k) for close relatives - spouse, children (including adopted), parents (including
+(k) for close relatives - spouse, children (including adopted), parents

-Republic of Moldova legally residing in the territory of the Member States:
+the Republic of Moldova legally residing in the territory of the Member States:

-- a written invitation (original) from the host person, including the
+- a written invitation (original) from the host person, including the evidence

-of the Member State;
+Member State;

 (l) for representatives of civil society organizations when undertaking trips